 My early dates I tried really hard to make my date feel comfortable and fill any awkward silences but it ended up being a headache in the long run.
 I was giving my dates a false impression that things were going really well and then I would have to tell them after that I was just being nice and I don’t feel a romantic connection.
 I have now been coached on this and I allow it to be uncomfortable and get my date to do some of the heavy lifting.
 If things are uncomfortable, we don’t need to go on that second date.

-  I also found that being authentic and honest, helped my dates to be more authentic and honest with me.
+I also found that being authentic and honest, helped my dates to be more authentic and honest with me to build an actual connection, even if it just was a friendship connection.
 I actually decided to pull some crazy out on one of my dates just to try and get it over with and instead of scaring him away, it actually prompted us to have a very real and nice conversation.
 Vulnerability is good way to build a stronger bond and actually connect with people.

 One of my dates told me that he looked up the top ten conversations starters to use on a date just in case we had nothing to talk about.
 As someone who loves to be prepared, I loved the idea and I can’t believe I didn’t think of it first.

 My recommendations, especially after being out of the game for so long is this: